orionrobots/uArm_code/README.md

 This code comes with no warranty or guarantees of any kind.
 It could be fun, and it may caused your servo's to go to an incorrect position - I found the gripper quite twitchy - if fully closed is 90 - make sure all value's are below 90.
 The assembly guide shows the servo positions - but you will need to tweak this code for your uArm.

+This does not require the mouse control app, the uArm library or calibration code from uFactory.
+You may need to manually calibrate it if your servo's are not quite at the positions in the uArm assembly guide.